The Founding Lab

 The shape of the work

-Four weeks.
+Four stages.
 One real assignment.

 One documented case.